Spring 2025 | Tulane Innovation Institute and CELT host Entrepreneur Faculty Development Course (Re)Design Summer Institute

-Meet the Instructor: Dr. Eric Liguori is a Full Professor and Associate Dean of the Jim Moran College of Entrepreneurship at Florida State University.
-He currently serves as Co-Editor-In-Chief of the Journal of Small Business Management, Chair of AACSB’s Entrepreneurship & Innovation Affinity Group, Senior Editor for Entrepreneurship and Innovation for Cogent Business and Management, and Executive Editor Emeritus of Entrepreneurship Education and Pedagogy.
+Dr. Eric Liguori, Full Professor and Associate Dean of the Jim Moran College of Entrepreneurship at Florida State University, led the workshop from May 12-15.
+A nationally recognized voice in entrepreneurship education, Liguori brought deep expertise and a strong academic foundation to the program.
+His leadership roles include Co-Editor-in-Chief of the Journal of Small Business Management, Chair of AACSB’s Entrepreneurship & Innovation Affinity Group, Senior Editor for Entrepreneurship and Innovation at Cogent Business and Management, and Executive Editor Emeritus of Entrepreneurship Education and Pedagogy.

 Fall 2024: Tulane University Innovation Institute supports innovation in the classroom with the inaugural Faculty Innovation Grants